 Recordkeeping is also required if you are temporarily removed from your job under the medical removal protection program.
-This record must include your name and social security number, the date of your removal and return, how the removal was or is being accomplished, and whether or not the reason for the removal was an elevated blood lead level.
+This record must include your name, the date of your removal and return, how the removal was or is being accomplished, and whether or not the reason for the removal was an elevated blood lead level.
 Your employer is required to keep each medical removal record only for as long as the duration of an employee's employment.